-Whether you recall it, you’ve used — or will soon use — CollegeBoard.org.
-That’s because the College Board owns and administers the SAT.
+Whether you remember or not, you’ve used — or will soon use — CollegeBoard.org.
+That’s because The College Board owns and administers the SAT.

-But it’s no surprise that the primary users of the website are the students themselves.
-CollegeBoard.org claims that it helps more than 7 million students each year make the jump from high school to college.
+But it’s no surprise that the primary users of the website are students.
+CollegeBoard.org has claimed that it helps more than 7 million students each year make the jump from high school to college.

-- Register for the SAT and CLEP exams and print your admission tickets
+- Register for the SAT and CLEP (College-Level Examination Program) exams and print your admission tickets

 - Access your SAT and AP scores and send them to schools